 If you can attend one of our donor centres, please check their opening hours and book an appointment for today or walk in if you are O negative or B negative blood group.

 Appointment availability also varies around the country.
 Our donation sessions held in community venues such as church halls are often more than 85% full.
 We usually have more appointments available in most of our permanent donor centres, with only 65% of appointments filled at any one time.
-We have added additional appointments and sessions (listed above) over the last few weeks but we have still not replaced the 6-7000 donations we lost in the bad weather.

 I walked in to a session, but had to wait ages.
 Why?